TheWizardsCode/Terrains/README.md

 This tool will export your heightmap, optionally with the splatmap, details and trees as a package for each transfer to another project.

 To use: Tools -> Wizard Code -> Terrain Exporter (Instructions are in the exporter window)

+# Unity Asset Store Affiliate Links

+We try to make as much of this content usable without spending money on assets.
+However, assets will make things easier and often better.
+All links in this project to assets are affiliate links.
+By using these links when you buy assets (any assets, not just the ones linked) will give me a small commission.
+Please consider using them so I can continue to provide this stuff.